Factbox - Britain's big Brexit vote: What happens in parliament?

 With 117 of her party’s 317 lawmakers having voted against her in a confidence vote in December, she is also likely to come under pressure to resign.

-Reporting by William James and Kylie MacLellan; Editing by Guy Faulconbridge and Peter Graff
+Reporting by William James, Kylie MacLellan and Andrew MacAskill; Editing by Peter Graff